 My mother’s agendas were often set in stone, and whenever I expressed a desire that went against those views it was summarily dismissed.

 Her overbearing and controlling nature took away my chance at self-discovery and self-assertion.

-Can there be any wonder why I struggled with a hazy sense of self once I went out on my own into the world?
-I had no answers prepared for when life started asking me, “Who are you?”, “What do you want?”, and “Why do you want it?”
+Can there be any wonder why I struggled with a hazy sense of identity once I went out on my own into the world?
+I had no answers prepared for when life started asking me, “Who are you, Edith?”, “What do you want?”, and “Why do you want it?”